 Filtering of the 750ml capacity takes under a minute, which compares favorably to many other approaches.
 The failsafe filter and cartridge mechanism won’t let you pump water after they’re used up, which is a much better approach than trying to remember how much water you’ve used, or using your stomach as a petrie dish to find out.

 That the LifeSaver functions just like a normal water bottle is also very handy.
 It lets you tip the water into something else to let you rinse out a cut, cook, or brush your teeth with it.Buy on Amazon

 GRAYL UltraPress Purifier Bottle

 There’s plenty to like about the GRAYL UltraPress.
 Rather than using a straw or manual pumping mechanism, this purifier works more like a coffee press.
 You fill the bottom part up with water, attach the top part, and press down.

 Thirty seconds later, you’ve got a bit under 17oz (500ml) of clean water in a stylish container.
 It’s super-simple and reliable, and the filter eliminates pretty much everything including viruses.

 So what don’t I like?
 Well, a couple of things.
 The capacity is a bit low: you’ll get through half a liter pretty quickly in hot countries.
 Of course, being able to fill it up again from almost any water source negates that problem somewhat, but not entirely.

 If you need the extra capacity, you can opt for GRAYL's Geopress model instead.
 It works in much the same way, but purifies 24oz (710ml) of water at a time.
 The trade-off?
 It’s bigger and heavier.

 Secondly, it’s more expensive for lengthy trips than some of the other options.
 The filter only treats 150 liters of water before it needs replacing, assuming you can find one wherever you happen to be.
-I’d suggest taking an extra filter from home if you’re likely to need one.
+I’d suggest taking an extra filter from home if you’re likely to need it.

 Survivor Filter Pro